Medial-EarlySign/MR_Wiki/Infrastructure Library/05.PostProcessors Practical Guide/index.md

 PostProcessors are processors which occours after predicitons.
 Full PostProcessor code doc: [https://Medial-EarlySign.github.io/MR_LIBS/classPostProcessor.html](https://Medial-EarlySign.github.io/MR_LIBS/classPostProcessor)
 Some PostProcessor, for full list of types and json values to put in names please reffer to [PostProcessor_Types](https://Medial-EarlySign.github.io/MR_LIBS/PostProcessor_8h.html#a1dab070b8206be89206ff19f321a1cfc).

-·          We have now MultiPostProcessor (for parallelism) ·          Calibrator – to calibrate scores to probabilities for example ·          ModelExplainer – Several options for ButWhy:
+* We have now MultiPostProcessor (for parallelism)
+* `Calibrator` - to calibrate scores to probabilities for example
+* ModelExplainer - Several options for ButWhy:
+	- `tree_shap` - The common and our method for explainability based on shapley values.
+There other "explainability" methods, some of them are model agnostic and not only for tree base (but they are more computational expensive)
+* `fairness_adjust` - Post processings of scores to adjust for fairness between groups.
+Was deployed in [AAA model](../../Models/AAA.md)

 <img src="../../attachments/11206670/11206674.png"/>

 PostProcessor API: